SachinCoder1/Learn-blockchain/README.md

     Interested in learning more about EVM? visit the ethereum official website -> https://ethereum.org/en/developers/docs/evm/

+ ## 5. Where does EVM stores or save data?
+    • Storage :-
+      1. Holds State Variable.
+      2. Persistant and expensive ( It cost Gas ).
+      3. It is Like a computer HDD.

+    • Stack :-
+      1. Holds Local Variable defined inside functions if they are not reference types.
+      2. It is free to use and dosen't cost gas.

+    • Memory :-
+      1. Holds Local Variable defined inside functions if they are reference types but declared with memory keyword.
+      2. Holds function arguments.
+      3. It is Like a computer RAM.
+      4. It is also free to use and dosen't cost gas.
+      5. Reference types are -> string, array, struct and mapping.

   ## 6. What are Miners?
     Miners are computers that execute operations defined by the blockchain protocols.